Link Menu Expand (external link) Document Search Copy Copied

 Configuration Database

-If Veeam ONE is in-scope then a dedicated server is likely the best option as the database requirements can be quite significant at this scale.
+If Veeam ONE is in-scope then a dedicated server is likely the best option as the Database requirements can be quite significant at this scale.
 See the Veeam ONE DB calculator.

-Proxy and repositories
+Proxy and Repositories

 Where possible, natural divides in the virtual architecture should be followed.
 At the most basic level, this could be at the site level then down to cluster level if there is more than one in the environment.